 Forensic Chemistry Lab

 McNeese was the first state university in Louisiana to offer a concentration in forensic chemistry.
-To support this undergraduate program, the Chemistry Department is home to a refurbished, state-of-the-art forensic chemistry lab, with more than $500,000 of sophisticated forensic instrumentation.
+To support this undergraduate program, the Department of Chemistry and Physics is home to a state-of-the-art forensic chemistry lab with more than $500,000 in sophisticated forensic instrumentation.

-oin McNeese’s student chapter of the American Chemical Society, an award-winning affiliate that offers opportunities for engagement, networking and leadership.
-You can also participate in social and special events through the student-led Pre-Medical Society and Pre-Pharmacy Society.
+Join McNeese’s student chapter of the American Chemical Society, an award-winning affiliate that offers opportunities for engagement, networking and leadership.
+You can also participate in social and special events through the student-led Pre-Med and Pre-Pharmacy Societies.

 Work with faculty on a project that matches your interests while learning research methodology through the entire discovery process.
 Many chemistry majors have published their work in peer reviewed journals and presented at regional, national and international scientific conferences.